MasterMorsy/express-bootstrapi/README.md

 # express-bootstrap

 **express-bootstrap** is a Node.js package that simplifies the process of setting up an Express.js server by automating repetitive configuration tasks.
-It helps developers quickly start their projects without having to manually configure things like logging, database connections, CORS, and static file serving.
+It helps developers quickly start their projects without having to manually configure things like logging, MongoDB connections, CORS, and static file serving.

 ## Objective